vanakenm/blog/_posts/2015-01-30-decision-making.md

 I've worked in many environment, from [PullReview](http://pullreview.com)'s two-man structure to very large companies.
 I've seen a lot of teams with a lot of different ways to reach decisions.
 I don't think there is a good one, but I do think there is some bad ones.
 Whatever way you pick, it should respect a single and simple rule:

-Your process should allow you to reach a decision <em>in a specific amount of time.</em>
+<em>Your process should allow you to reach a decision in a specific amount of time.</em>

 The "amount of time" being dependant on the decision to take - some things are of much more importance than others, but should be fixed in advance as much as possible: